Dear Dr. Don,

 I understand that the higher your credit score, the lower your interest rate.
 My question: Is there a standard scale for interest rates based on your credit score?

 First, thank you for asking a good question aimed at ensuring you get the best deals on financial transactions.

-There's not a standard scale.
-A lender determines what kind of risk premium it will put on a loan based on your credit history and the information in your loan application.
-You can't take a lender's advertised interest rate for its best qualified borrowers and tack on a set premium because you're a C credit instead of an A credit.
+As it turns out, there’s no universal standard.
+But, a lender determines what kind of risk premium it will add to a loan based on your credit history and the information in your loan application.
+You can’t take a lender’s advertised interest rate for its best qualified borrowers and tack on a set premium because you’re a C credit instead of an A credit.

-That said, the MyFico.com website does show how mortgage rates vary by different credit score ranges.
-As I write this, the site shows that the national average annual percentage rate, or APR, on a 30-year fixed-rate mortgage for a person with a FICO score between 760 and 850 is 3.15 percent.
-For a person with a credit score between 620 and 639, the national average APR is 4.74 percent.
-The difference in interest rates shows why it's so important to get your credit history on track before applying for a loan.
+As one example, MyFico.com does show how mortgage rates vary by different credit score ranges.
+As I write this, the site shows that the national average annual percentage rate, or APR, on a 30-year fixed-rate mortgage for a person with a FICO score between 760 and 850 is 3.77%.
+For a person with a credit score between 620 and 639, the national average APR is 5.36%.
+The difference in interest rates shows why it’s so important to get your credit history on track before applying for a loan.

 A credit score is determined by the information in your credit report.
 Most negative information, with the exception of a Chapter 7 bankruptcy filing, drops off your credit report after seven years.
 A Chapter 7 filing stays on your credit report for 10 years.
 Also, information about a lawsuit or an unpaid judgment against you can be reported for seven years or until the statute of limitations runs out, whichever is longer.

 Get more news, money-saving tips and expert advice by signing up for a free Bankrate newsletter.